convergame/convergame-engine/README.md

 **Please note: THIS PROJECT IS EARLY IN ITS LIFE CYCLE.
 THE CODE CAN CHANGE DRASTICALLY AT ANY TIME.
 DO NOT USE THIS FOR COMMERCIAL GAMES UNTIL A STABLE RELEASE IS READY.
 USE AT YOUR OWN RISK!**

+## Documentation

+If you're looking to use the Convergame Engine for your next game project, please review our ongoing documentation efforts at: https://convergame.readme.io/docs

 ## Requirements & Installation
 ### Gulp
 `npm install --save-dev gulp gulp-jshint gulp-rename gulp-uglify gulp-concat del jshint-stylish`